Poisson Limit Theorems for Systems with Product Structure: Preliminaries

-\begin{proposition} (\cite[Theorem 2.1]{HSV}) Let $(X,\mathcal{A},\mu,T)$ be an ergodic probability preserving dynamical system and let $\s{A}{l}$ be a sequence of rare events.
-Then $\Phi\overset{d}{=}\Phi_{Exp}$ is equivalent to $\tilde{\Phi}\overset{d}{=}\Phi_{Exp}$, where $\Phi_{Exp}$ is an iid process of standard exponentially distributed random variables. \end{proposition} This suggests that we should expect exponential hitting and return time limits for geometrically sensible sequences of rare events. \\ In the following let $X$ be a $C^r$ Riemannian manifold with $\dim(X)=d$ and assume $\mu\ll m_X$ the volume on $X$, with continuous density.
+This suggests that we should expect exponential hitting and return time limits for geometrically sensible sequences of rare events. \\ In the following let $X$ be a $C^r$ Riemannian manifold with $\dim(X)=d$ and assume $\mu\ll m_X$ the volume on $X$, with continuous density, say $\frac{\d\mu}{\d m_X}=\rho$.
 Most of the statements can be reformulated to hold for arbitrary invariant $\mu$, but for the sake of simplicity we shall keep this assumption. \begin{definition} \begin{enumerate}[(i)] \item Let $x^*\in X$ and, for $r>0$, denote by $B_r(x^*)$ the geodesic ball of radius $r$ centred at $x^*$.
 We will say that \textit{$T$ satisfies the PLT at $x^*$} if

 \item Let